-- A person's own traumatic experiences can be useful in developing empathy and insight, if those experiences have been integrated into their own history and identity. - Luke had not been able, so far, to integrate the trauma of his brother's death and was compelled to re-enact it. - Whenever we are working with trauma, talking or thinking about it, our own experiences will be brought closer to the surface.
+- A person's own traumatic experiences can be useful in developing empathy and insight if those experiences have been integrated into their history and identity. - Luke had not been able, so far, to integrate the trauma of his brother's death and was compelled to re-enact it. - Whenever we are working with trauma, talking, or thinking about it, our own experiences will be brought closer to the surface.
 As with this example, what we might learn is unpredictable.

-I had not anticipated such an emotive exercise and was moved by the poignancy of it, which had an emotional impact on me.
+I had not anticipated such an emotive exercise and was moved by its poignancy, which had an emotional impact on me.
 Working with trauma evokes powerful emotions and often when we least expect it.
 Tim showed how something constructive can come out of such awful experiences.
-How the capacity for healing can develop out of our own emotional wounds.
+How the capacity for healing can develop out of our emotional wounds.

-This has been adapted from, Barton, S., Gonzalez, R. and Tomlinson, P. (2011) Therapeutic Residential Care for Children and Young People: An Attachment and Trauma-informed Model for Practice, London and Philadelphia: Jessica Kingsley Publishers, Also translated into Japanese.
+This has been adapted from, Barton, S., Gonzalez, R. and Tomlinson, P. (2012) Therapeutic Residential Care for Children and Young People: An Attachment and Trauma-informed Model for Practice, London and Philadelphia: Jessica Kingsley Publishers, Also translated into Japanese.

-Benziman, G., Kannai, R., and Ahmad, A. (2012) The Wounded Healer as Cultural Archetype, in CLCWeb: Comparative Literature and Culture, 14.1, http://docs.lib.purdue.edu/clcweb/vol14/iss1/11/ van der Kolk, B.A., Weisaeth, L. and van der Hart, O. (2007) History of Trauma in Psychiatry, in van der Kolk, B. A., McFarlane, A. C. and Weisaeth, L. (eds.)
-Traumatic Stress: The Effects of Overwhelming Experience on Mind, Body and Society, New York: Guilford Press em-pa-thy
+Benziman, G., Kannai, R., and Ahmad, A. (2012) The Wounded Healer as Cultural Archetype, in CLCWeb: Comparative Literature and Culture, 14.1, http://docs.lib.purdue.edu/clcweb/vol14/iss1/11/ em-pa-thy

+Van der Kolk, B.A., Weisaeth, L. and Van der Hart, O. (2007) History of Trauma in Psychiatry, in Van der Kolk, B. A., McFarlane, A. C. and Weisaeth, L. (eds.)
+Traumatic Stress: The Effects of Overwhelming Experience on Mind, Body and Society, New York: Guilford Press

-IS EMPATHY ON THE DECLINE? - BY ARIEL NATHANSON (2016)
+IS EMPATHY ON THE DECLINE?
+ARIEL NATHANSON (2016)